Factsheet: Tommy Robinson

 On May 25, 2018 Robinson was arrested “after broadcasting an hour-long video over Facebook from outside Leeds crown court.
 In the video he made comments that risked causing a trial to collapse.”
+As Robinson’s case went viral online, the New York Times reported that the US-based Middle East Forum (MEF) “posted articles that portrayed him as a martyr for free speech,” and right-wing media joined in, including “Fox News’s Tucker Carlson — who declared that freedom of speech was ‘dying’ in Britain.”
 On May 29, 2018, Robinson was jailed for 13 months for contempt of court.

 In June 2018, far-right activists, neo-Nazis, and others organized to call for his release.
 Robinson’s supporters organized a demonstration at Trafalgar Square in London.
 The demonstration consisted of 15,000 protesters and turned violent on June 9, 2018.
 A Guardian article reported that “protesters hurled bottles, metal barriers and other objects at police lines.”
 In response, a letter sent to the Guardian from a group of British parliamentarians, union leaders, and Political activists stated that “the racist right are using Robinson to reorganize,” and noted that “Nazi salutes and Islamophobia” were present during the protest.
 Calls for his release came from Dutch anti-Islam politician Geert Wilders, along with supporters from the United States and Australia.

-Described by the Center for American Progress as a “far-right think-thank…known for its anti-Islam views,” the US-based Middle East Forum claimed to have “provided all the funding and helped organized” the violent June 9th “Free Tommy” rally.
-The group is funding Robinson’s legal defense and organized another rally in his defense held on July 14, 2018.
+Described by the Center for American Progress as a “far-right think-thank…known for its anti-Islam views,” MEF claimed to have “provided all the funding and helped organized” the violent June 9th “Free Tommy” rally.
+The group funded Robinson’s legal defense and organized another rally in his defense held on July 14, 2018.